hkfrei/alpinePassMap/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 You can get a local copy of the project by running this command on your console:
 ```
 git clone git@github.com:hkfrei/alpinePassMap.git
 ```
-After that you should enter the newly created directory by typing
+After that, you should enter the newly created directory by typing
 ```zsh
 cd alpinePassMap
 ```

 ### Prerequisites

 The project needs the package manager [Yarn](https://yarnpkg.com/).
-Please install it from [here](https://yarnpkg.com/en/docs/install)
+You can install it from [here](https://yarnpkg.com/en/docs/install)

 ### Installing